 At this stage, it’s okay if your acquisition channel isn’t immediately profitable.
 You may make $3 an hour.
 Or you may lose more money than you gain.
 The road to becoming a million dollar startup has many potholes when you begin.

-The goal of a go-to-market strategy is to start getting a better idea of who your customers are, what they value on each channel, and learning what it takes to make your marketing more profitable.
+The goal of a go-to-market strategy is to start getting a better idea of who your ideal customers are, what they value, and discovering what it takes to make your growth more profitable.

 Right now you don’t need to worry about how profitable it is to scale your marketing.
 But it is worth taking a few minutes to think through what it would take to make it work.